eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 - **Relying Party Server:** The Relying Party that wishes to offer a service based on authentication using Passkeys.
 - **Relying Party Client:** The program provided by the Relying Party that runs in the Client of the User and communicates with the Relying Party Server.
 The Relying Party Client is typically some JavaScript code, provided by the Relying Party, that runs on the Client (i.e., browser).
 - **Client:** The client that the User uses to interact with the Relying Party's server and with the User's authenticator.
 The Client can be thought of as the browser that the User uses to access the Relying Party's service.
 - **Authenticator:** The device controlled by the User to create, store, and use the Passkeys.
-In the context of the EUDI Wallet ecosystem, the Wallet Unit is the Authenticator.
+In the context of the EUDI Wallet ecosystem, the Wallet Unit will act as the Authenticator.

 Note that the Relying Party Client and the Client are two programs that are executed on the same physical machine.